Iris-09062006/dictionary-avl-cpp/README.md

 🛠 Built with:
 - C++ (Standard Library)
 - Text-to-speech via Windows PowerShell
-Note: if you dont use Text-to-speech you must openr powershell and paste "Set-ExecutionPolicy RemoteSigned"
+- Note: if you don't use Text-to-speech, you must open powershell and paste "Set-ExecutionPolicy RemoteSigned"

 📂 Project structure:
 - `src/`: source files (.cpp)